 The space is eye-catching: Several local artists, including Brian Holderman, Matt Spahr, Jewels Antonio, Jerome Charles and Lizzee Solomon, have color-blasted the interior with murals that create a festive space perfect for a happy hour drink right in the middle of Lawrenceville’s nightlife scene.

-“I love that neighborhood,” Kahn says of the trendy stretch of Butler Street where the old Arsenal Bank building, dating back to the 1890s, is located.
+“I love that neighborhood,” Joe Kahn, owner of the Ohio-based Condado chain, told us in June when the new location was announced.
+He’s glad to be located along the trendy stretch of Butler Street where the old Arsenal Bank building, dating back to the 1890s, is located.
 “We looked at that exact space two years ago and when it became free we jumped on it.”

-Pittsburgh got its first taste of the company’s Mexican fare in March 2017, when Condado debuted on Liberty Avenue downtown.
+Pittsburgh got its first taste of the company’s Mexican fare in March 2017, when Condado debuted Downtown on Liberty Avenue.
 That location is open daily from 11 a.m. to 2 a.m.

 Kahn opened the first Condado in 2014 in Columbus, Ohio.
 Since then, the brand has added three more Columbus-area eateries (with two more expected to open this fall), a spot in Cincinnati and one on the way in Indianapolis.

-Using a Scantron-style menu cards you fill in with a pencil, customers can build their own tacos – which are priced between $3.50 and $4.50 — from a wide selection of toppings, proteins, shells, salsas, cheeses and sauces.
+The ordering process is easy: Using Scantron-style menu cards you fill in with a pencil, customers can build their own tacos — priced between $3.50 and $4.50 — from a wide selection of toppings, proteins, shells, salsas, cheeses and sauces.

 “Affordability, customization, and, of course, freshness have been the key to our success,” Kahn says.

-Kahn added that, in the near future, he’s hoping to expand into the suburbs of Pittsburgh: “We see a lot of potential,” he says.
+It looks like that successful formula may lead to more expansion.
+Kahn told us he’s hoping to eventually expand into the suburbs of Pittsburgh: “We see a lot of potential,” he says.